Tochemey/goakt/readme.md

 - [`ActorPassivated`](./protos/goakt/events/v1/events.proto): emitted when an actor is passivated
 - [`ActorChildCreated`](./protos/goakt/events/v1/events.proto): emitted when a child actor is created
 - [`ActorRestarted`](./protos/goakt/events/v1/events.proto): emitted when an actor has restarted
 - [`Deadletter`](./protos/goakt/events/v1/events.proto): emitted when a message cannot be delivered or that were not handled by a given actor.
-Those messages are encapsulated in an event called [Deadletter](./protos/goakt/events/v1/events.proto).
 Dead letters are automatically emitted when a message cannot be delivered to actors' mailbox or when an Ask times out.
 Also, one can emit dead letters from the receiving actor by using the `ctx.Unhandled()` method.
 This is useful instead of panicking when the receiving actor does not know how to handle a particular message.
 Dead letters are not propagated over the network, there are tied to the local actor system.